WFMJ-TV: History

-Programming

-Syndicated programming featured on WFMJ-TV includes Inside Edition, Judge Judy and Live with Kelly and Ryan.
-WBCB includes programming such as TMZ on TV and Access Hollywood.

 News operation

+As of December 2024, WFMJ presently broadcasts 31 1/2 hours of locally produced newscasts each week (with five hours on weekdays, three hours on Saturdays, and 3 1/2 hours on Sundays).

-WFMJ's newscasts typically garner higher ratings than its competitors combined in the morning, 6 and 11 p.m. timeslots.
+WFMJ's newscasts typically garner higher ratings than its competitors combined in the morning, 6 p.m. and 11 p.m. timeslots.
 The station founded the market's first Friday night high school football program with The Overtime Report in the 1990s.
 On October 29, 2009, beginning with the 6 p.m. newscast, the station upgraded its weather graphics to Weather Central's 3D:LIVE system.
 On October 26, 2013, WFMJ launched the area's first weekend morning news with WFMJ Weekend Today.
-The newscasts air on Saturdays from 6:00–7:00 and 9:00–10:00 a.m. and on Sundays from 7:00–8:00 and 9:00–10:30 a.m.
+The newscasts air on Saturdays from 6 to 7 a.m. and 9 to 10 a.m. and on Sundays from 7 to 8 a.m. and 9 to 10:30 a.m.